Chinese Professional Baseball League: 2020 season and COVID-19

 Due to the COVID-19 pandemic, the opening day of the 31st CPBL season on March 14 was delayed.
 It was originally brought earlier compared to previous seasons to accommodate the final qualifying tournament of 2021 Tokyo Olympics.

-On 1 April, the CPBL announced that the season would begin from 11 April as the Rakuten Monkeys hosted the Chinatrust Brothers with the games being playing without live fans.
+On 1 April, the CPBL announced that the season would begin from 11 April as the Rakuten Monkeys hosted the CTBC Brothers with the games being playing without live fans.
 This received international coverage because other major baseball leagues such as the MLB in North America, the NPB in Japan, and the KBO in South Korea, which were still severely impacted by the virus outbreak were unable to confirm the dates of their respective season openings.
 The annual CPBL All-Star Game was cancelled for the first time to accommodate to the compact schedule.

+After the 2020 season

+In 2025, Sarah Edwards became the first female on-field coach in Asian professional baseball, as a hitting coach for the CTBC Brothers in the CPBL.

 Naming issue

 The name "Chinese Professional Baseball League" has attracted debate among Taiwanese baseball fans.
-Many have called to for the name of CPBL be changed, with suggestions including the replacement of “Chinese” with “Taiwan”, “Formosa” or “Chunghwa”.
+Many have called for the name of CPBL to be changed, with suggestions including the replacement of “Chinese” with “Taiwan”, “Formosa” or “Chunghwa”.

 In the 2018 Taiwanese referendum, CPBL officials publicly rejected the proposal for Taiwan to compete as "Taiwan" instead of "Chinese Taipei" in the 2020 Summer Olympics, for fear that Taiwanese athletes may risk losing eligibility.
 The league received criticism for holding this stance while selling official merchandise that said "Team Taiwan."

 In April 2020, Premier Su Tseng-chang said that in order to elevate Taiwan's visibility in the world, there was a need to distinguish Taiwan from China in the naming of China Airlines and CPBL.
 A New Power Party survey showed that 62% of Taiwanese people support changing the name of the league to distinguish itself from Chinese baseball and avoid confusion.

 In January 2021, CPBL commissioner Tsai Chi-chang agreed that spectators should be made aware that the league was being played in Taiwan and not China, but that a name change was not a top priority.

 The league naming issue, alongside the "Chinese Taipei" issue, became polemic again after Taiwan's victory at the 2024 WBSC Premier 12, its first international top-level title ever.
 During the championship game, one of players did a celebration gesturing the lack of "Taiwan" on the jersey.